Workiva/react-dart/README.md

       "Some text"
     ])

-For event handlers you must provide function that take SynteticEvents defined in this library.
+For event handlers you must provide function that take `SyntheticEvent` (defined in this library).

     div({"onClick": (SyntheticMouseEvent e) => print(e)})